Dealing with leaves and yard trimmings at home

 - Text or call neighbors to inquire if their compost carts are full, and likewise offer to share your extra space with them.

-- Space out your yard work so that you can fill your compost cart each week.
+- Space out yard work so that you can fill your compost cart each week during compost season.

 A stumpery is a garden feature made from parts of dead trees, logs, pieces of bark or tree limbs.
 The pieces are arranged artistically and plants, typically ferns, mosses and lichens are encouraged to grow around or on them.
 They provide a feature for the garden and a habitat for several types of wildlife.